c4arl0s/3UndoingChangesRysGitTutorial/README.md

 HEAD is now at 3553479 Revert "Add a crazzy experiment"
 ```

-This changes all tracked files to match the most recent commit.
+ instead of deleting the "crazzy experiment" This changes all tracked files to match the most recent commit.
 Note that the --hard flag is what actually updates the file.
 Running git reset without any flags will simply unstage index.html, leaving its contents as is.

 ```console